icebreakerlabs/basedrop-2023-allowlist/README.md

 You can view [the raw allow list data](https://raw.githubusercontent.com/icebreakerlabs/basedrop-2023-allowlist/main/basedrop2023.json), then cmd/ctrl+F to find your address.

 We chose an initial allowlist for this drop based on projects that have inspired us, changed, or supported the crypto landscape in some way.
-This is not intended to be a comprehensive list but hopefully reflective of active crypto users.
+This is not intended to be a comprehensive list as we aim to expand access to the platform over the coming months.

-If you believe you or your community should have an address on our allow list and do not see yourself listed, please reach out to us in our [Telegram channel](https://t.me/+f_62JMt-KU82N2Ex).
+If you believe you or your community should have an address on the allow list and do not see yourself listed, please reach out in our [Telegram channel](https://t.me/+f_62JMt-KU82N2Ex).